cabaletta/baritone/README.md

 # Limitations
 * The values of the tree must be stored in the non-leaf nodes. `RedBlackNode` does not support use cases where the values must be stored in the leaf nodes.
+  (Note that many data structures can be implemented with either approach.)
 * Augmentations that depend on information stored in a node's ancestors are not (easily) supported.
 For example, augmenting each node with the number of nodes in the left subtree is not (easily and efficiently) supported, because in